mercadona/rele/docs/guides/rele_and_emulator.rst

 .. code:: bash

-    docker pull google/cloud-sdk # Pull container
+    $ docker pull google/cloud-sdk # Pull container
-    docker run -it --rm -p "8085:8085" google/cloud-sdk gcloud beta emulators pubsub start --host-port=0.0.0.0:8085
+    $ docker run -it --rm -p "8085:8085" google/cloud-sdk gcloud beta emulators pubsub start --host-port=0.0.0.0:8085

 2) Export PUBSUB_EMULATOR_HOST environment variable to specify the emulator host.

-    In case you don't want to set this variable, it will be necessary to have pub/sub crendentials.
+    In case you don't want to set this variable, it will be necessary to have pub/sub credentials.

 .. code:: bash

-    export PUBSUB_EMULATOR_HOST=localhost:8085
+    $ export PUBSUB_EMULATOR_HOST=localhost:8085

 3) Set rele settings in the Django project.